What does the phrase Extended Range or Range Extension mean? Doesn't it just mean quickly recharging the energy stored in the car?

 There's a semantic thing to quibble about.
 The Volt is an electric car in the sense that it can be plugged in to recharge the battery pack.
 For a long time the quip was "it’s not electric if you can’t plug it in", and by that measure the Volt is an EV.
 But there is also a well defined phrase, "plug-in hybrid", describing a hybrid vehicle (two power sources working together to drive the car) which can be plugged in to recharge the battery pack.
 The Volt is a Plug-in Hybrid EV (PHEV), and it even says so on the EPA sticker.
 To the extent the "Extended Range Electric Vehicle" has any meaning, the Volt is also an EREV.

 Let's not get lost in this semantic thing.
-The Volt, and other PHEV's, are fine cars and the gasoline engine is a pragmatic solution.
+The Volt, and other PHEV's, are fine cars and the gasoline engine is a pragmatic solution to driving road trips.
 The gasoline engine range extender means it's not as "pure" an electric vehicle as one that only runs on battery power.
 But, it also demonstrates the value of quickly replenishing the on-board energy storage for longer total driving range.

 There's two general ways to extend total driving range with an electric car

 - Extending the range while driving - somehow the battery pack recharges while driving

 - Extending the range by stopping to recharge - plugging in and charging